Los Angeles Music Center: Glorya Kaufman Presents Dance at The Music Center

 Over the past ten years, The Music Center has developed an ambitious dance presentation program, which has established a distinguished reputation – locally, nationally, and internationally.
 The endeavor began in 2000 with The Music Center's sold-out presentation of the Bolshoi Ballet in its historic production of Prokofiev's Romeo and Juliet as well as new interpretation of Don Quixote.

 Since then, The Music Center has presented a broad array of ensembles, including New York City Ballet, San Francisco Ballet, American Ballet Theatre, Dance Theatre of Harlem, Alvin Ailey American Dance Theater, Ballet Nacional de Cuba, Beijing Modern Dance Company, Merce Cunningham Dance Company, Kirov Ballet of the Mariinsky Theatre, Nuevo Ballet Español, Miami City Ballet and Eifman Ballet of St. Petersburg.

 Governance and administration

-The Music Center is governed by a Board of Directors chaired by Lisa Specht.
+The Music Center is governed by a Board of Directors chaired by Robert J. Abernethy.
 The Music Center president and chief executive officer is Rachel S. Moore (2015).
 The County of Los Angeles owns The Music Center venues and provides funding for the maintenance, operations, grounds-keeping, security and ushers.
 Revenue from the operation of The Music Center garages offsets these expenses.
 The Music Center and the four resident companies are responsible for the productions presented in the theatres.
 The Music Center maintains and operates the buildings and the grounds and oversees occupancy of the theatres, restaurant facilities and The Music Center Archives.